 The goal of the proposed legislation is to offer alternatives to cremation and traditional burial.The official name for the “new” process is “natural organic reduction” which is pretty much what Herland Forest is already doing.

-To enable this to happen, the new law authorizes the construction of a “natural organic reduction facility” which is defined as a “structure, room, or other space in a building or real property where natural organic reduction of a human body occurs.”
-Katrina Spade, the leading proponent of urban reduction, describes it this way; “Inside a vertical core, bodies and wood chips undergo accelerated natural decomposition, or composting, and are transformed into soil.”
+The new law authorizes the construction of a “natural organic reduction facility” which is defined as a “structure, room, or other space in a building or real property where natural organic reduction of a human body occurs.”
+Katrina Spade, the leading proponent of urban reduction, originally described her vision in this way; “Inside a vertical core, bodies and wood chips undergo accelerated natural decomposition, or composting, and are transformed into soil.”
 Then the combination of composted remains and wood chips would be transported somewhere else for final disposal.

 All of that’s possible, but we’d note that it’s easier to transport a body to the forest, than it is to package up and transport the half-ton of soil that urban natural organic reduction creates.

 In our case, we don’t use a commercial structure to contain the human remains as they are transformed into enriched soil; instead, we use the living forest’s mycological network that is the foundation of a healthy forest.